tarantx/tarant/docs/reference.md

 | message | <code>string</code> |  |  |
 | timeout | <code>number</code> | <code>1000</code> | in milliseconds |

+<a name="Mailbox"></a>

+## Mailbox
+Copyright (c) 2018-present, Code In BracketsThis source code is licensed under the MIT license found in theLICENSE file in the root directory of this source tree.

+**Kind**: global class
 <a name="drop"></a>

 ## drop(system, actor) ⇒ [<code>Actor</code>](#Actor)